corrode/corrode.github.io/content/why-rust/_index.md

 <img src="/why-rust/hero.svg" alt="Why Rust?">

-Interest in Rust has risen sharply in recent years, however, there is little information on why large organizations really use Rust in production.
+Interest in Rust has surged in recent years, with tech leaders such as Microsoft, Google, and Amazon coming forward to share their experiences of leveraging Rust for critical systems.

-Much of the dialogue about Rust is driven by those who have not leveraged Rust in a significant production capacity, or have only done so for non-critical systems.
-Moreover, organizations heavily invested in Rust typically lack motivation to share their insights publicly.
-This results in a distorted understanding of Rust's application in production settings, with commentary frequently highlighting its performance benefits, but omitting other important factors driving its adoption.
+Much of the dialogue about Rust, however, is still driven by those who have not leveraged Rust in a significant production capacity or have only done so for non-critical systems.
+This results in a skewed understanding of Rust's application in production settings, especially for small and medium-sized businesses, where discussions tend to highlight performance benefits and gloss over other crucial aspects.

-Drawing from my consultations with companies that use Rust in production, I've gained insight into the true motivations for their use of Rust.
+In my role as a Rust consultant, I have had the opportunity to engage with many companies, both large and small.
 I found that companies value productivity, stability, and long-term maintainability over performance.

 This overview distills key insights, offering a resource for businesses to assess whether Rust is the right tool for their use-case or not.